Continuous Practice: What's Happening Now?

 with Urban Temple Dharma Teacher Ryushin Paul Haller

-January 21 - March 28, 2015 Residential, commuter and online options available
+January 21 - March 28, 2015 Online, commuter and residential options available

 What's happening now?
 What thoughts, feelings, physical sensations and responses to interactions?
 Whether sitting in stillness or fully engaged in activity, attending to the experience of the moment reveals who we are, how we resist or cling to our experiences, and how we can open in a liberating and insightful way.